 Though we often try to follow the example of “good” Bible characters, such as Joseph, Daniel, and Paul, we must first and foremost follow Christ’s example.
 Even “good” Bible characters sinned against God.

-Yes, Eve’s disobedience, Gomer’s harlotry, and the Samaritan woman’s adultery were explicit and sinful.
-So was Noah’s drunkenness, Ahab’s rebellion, and Judah’s betrayal of Jesus.
-But my less-explicit worry, envy, and lust are also sin.
+Eve’s disobedience, Gomer’s harlotry, and the Samaritan woman’s adultery were explicit and sinful.
+So were Noah’s drunkenness, Ahab’s rebellion, and Judas’ betrayal of Jesus.
+But my less-explicit worry, envy, and lust are also sins.

-We are all like the “bad” Bible characters because we are all fallen.
+We’re all like the “bad” Bible characters because we’re all fallen.
 But we have a great Savior.